 A caution The DRB process is not fully accepted by some owners and some have modified the selection process for DRB members.
 There is some discussion about this in the industry and the specifics of a particular project and contractual environment need to be carefully considered.
 The experience of some owners should be reviewed when decisions are being made on the make-up and use of DRBs.

-For specifics about Dispute Resolution – or if you have a project that would benefit from this work – please click here to contact John Reilly.
+For specifics about Dispute Resolution – or if you have a project that would benefit from this work – please Contact John at the address below.